What’s on this page

 Treatment Options For Heroin Addiction

-A range of treatments including medicines and behavioural therapies are effective in helping people stop heroin use.
+A range of treatments including medicines and behavioural therapies are effective in helping people stop heroin use and overcome opioid addiction.
 It’s important to match the best treatment approach to meet the particular needs of each individual patient.

-Maintenance therapy is where you will switch from heroin to a heroin substitute such as methadone and then stay on a stable dose of the substitute.
+Maintenance therapy is where a heroin user will switch from heroin to a heroin substitute such as methadone and then stay on a stable dose of the substitute.

 Detox is where you will switch from heroin to a heroin substitute before gradually withdrawing from the substitute through a detox process so that you are completely free from both.